ProgrammingNinja19/Scaler_Campanion/Copy Constructors, Deep Copy, and Inheritance in Java.md

     }
 }
 ```
 This constructor copies the name and age fields from the other student object to the new object.
-When you create a student using new Student(existingStudent), the existingStudent is passed to the copy constructor to populate the attributes【4:10†transcript.txt】.
+When you create a student using new Student(existingStudent), the existingStudent is passed to the copy constructor to populate the attributes.

 ### Usage
 The copy constructor is used when a new object must be initialized to the same state as an existing object without affecting the original object by modification.